 is Student Advisor for the American Viniyoga Institute.
 Dona has a B.S. in Management Information Systems from the University of Illinois.
 She was Director of News for American Quotation Systems and Financial Officer for Water Island.
 She has discovered additional joy as a yoga teacher (10 years) and yoga therapist (3 years).
 You can contact Dona at email@example.com.

 is AVI's Registrar and Store Manager.
-She also handles email and phone inquiries, helps out with various technological tasks, and serves as administrative coordinator for the annual Heart-Mind Retreat.
-She worked in Information Technology for many years before completing a Viniyoga teacher certification in 2006 and a Viniyoga therapist certification in 2013.
+She also handles email and phone inquiries, and is involved with various technological tasks.
+She holds a BS in mathematics and an MS in Computer Science and worked in Information Technology for many years before completing a Viniyoga teacher certification in 2006 and a Viniyoga therapist certification in 2013.
 Stephanie currently has a Viniyoga therapy practice and offers general Viniyoga classes as well as specialized classes in chair yoga, back pain, stress reduction, and sleep at several locations in central and northern Westchester County, NY.
-She also teaches in the Viniyoga Stress Reduction program at Aetna in Hartford, CT.
-She often assists Gary at his workshop appearances in the Northeast, and also serves as secretary for the American Viniyoga Institute Foundation.
+She also serves as AVI coordinator for the Viniyoga Stress Reduction program at Aetna Insurance Company,and is one of the teachers in the program.
+Stephanie often assists Gary at his workshop appearances in the Northeast, and also serves as secretary for the American Viniyoga Institute Foundation.

 Donna McCloskey, RYT-500, CYT,